rail5/walden/CONTRIBUTING.md

 - **Keep changes minimal and focused.**
   - Don’t refactor unrelated code in the same change.
 - **Do not litter.**
   - While you're making a change, you may (for example) start going down one road and then change course.
 When you change course, you shouldn't leave the old junk lying around.
-At that point, back up, clean up, and then move forward with a clean slate.
+At that point, revert and then move forward with a clean slate.
 This goes for both code and for documentation.
+Dead code and outdated documentation are both harmful.

 ## Documentation Expectations (especially low-level)